Malthorn1/CA3/README_how_to_use.md

 - Delete or Refactor Entity, Facade and Resources for your new project.
 - <b> Verify that your Resources has the correct database name.  <br>
-Also make sure that config.properties hans the correct database information </b>
+Also make sure that config.properties has the correct database information </b>

 - Clean and build your project (if you use netbeans repeat this step 3 or more times)
 - Test your project again with "mvn test" or "IDE test", if it fails its a do-over.